zmon1010/kendo-ui-core/docs-aspnet-mvc/helpers/listbox/overview.md

 ### Selection

-The ListBox has a default single selection.
-To configure multiple selection, add `Selectable(ListBoxSelectable.Multiple)` to its settings.
+The ListBox has a default `single` selection.
+To configure multiple selection, add `selectable: "multiple"` to its settings.
 When selected, multiple selected items move together, that is, the selected items are transferred to another Kendo UI ListBox together or reordered as a set among other items.

 ### Reordering of Selections